-As per the comments from the principals of the public schools, the main goal of school was to produce literate citizens for the country.
-The goal of all the private schools was to produce children to compete in a challenging world while the community-based schools mentioned that the holistic development of the child was the main mission of the school.
+As per the comments from the Principals of the public school, the main goal of school was to produce literate citizens for the country.
+The goal of all the private schools was to produce children to compete in a challenging world, while the community-based schools mentioned that the holistic development of the child was the main mission of the school.

-6. Recommendations
+6. RECOMMENDATIONS

-In view of the findings of the study, a number of suggestions are recommended for catering to a wide range of intelligences in children and to make education more meaningful:
+By the findings of the study, a number of suggestions are recommended for, to cater to a wide range of intelligences in children and to make education more meaningful:

 - A paradigm shift is necessary, especially, in terms of evaluating success.
 It is important to understand how classroom teachers, parents and others view the psychological construct termed 'intelligence'.
-If for them, intelligence is a show of memorizing well and producing what the teacher wants in a pen and paper test, then there is a need for a vital change in thinking and attitude. - An in-depth understanding of the concept of multiple intelligences is necessary.
-This can be done through capacity building of teachers, educators and practitioners, and formal trainings to realize the theory of multiple intelligences in greater detail.
-Similarly, parents and community members should also be made to join the league in understanding the same.

-- There is need for change in the belief that maturity and seriousness do not come through plays and games, hence complete negation of incorporating opportunities for development of children in senior classes is drastic.
-It should be understood that both primary and secondary sections should get opportunities to develop themselves through plays, games, dramas, exhibitions, and presentations with varying levels of experience according to progression of grades. - The government can also help promote the holistic learning of children by shifting the emphasis from the three Rs (reading, writing, arithmetic) to learning as a whole.
+If for them, intelligence is a show of memorizing well and producing what the teacher wants in a pen and paper test, then there is needed a vital change in thinking and attitude. - An in-depth understanding of the concept of MI is necessary.
+This can be done through capacity building of teachers, educators and practitioners and formal trainings to realize the theory of MI in detail.
+Similarly, parents and community members should also be made to join the league in understanding the same. - There is also a need for a change in belief that maturity and seriousness does not come by through plays and games; hence, complete negation of incorporating opportunities for development of children in senior classes is drastic.
+It should be understood that both primary and secondary sections should get opportunities to develop themselves through plays, games, dramas, exhibitions, presentations etc. with varying levels of experience according to progression of grades. - The state can also help promote the holistic learning of children by shifting their emphasis from the three Rs (reading, writing, arithmetic) to learning, as a whole.
 The undue and unwanted stress of memorization and the two dominant intelligences (verbal-linguistic intelligence and mathematical intelligence) so inherent in the state curriculum should be contained.
-Hence, the state examinations, as the Board examinations, should appreciate other intelligences of the child as well. - Where resources in public schools are concerned, the government should increase the budget for education which currently amounts to 2.1% of the total budget.
-Public schools should concentrate more on quality rather than an impressive quantity.
-Budget should be utilized for improving the school environment through provision of resources and capacity building of teachers. - The concept of public-private-partnership plays a very important role in which the corporate sector, local philanthropists, and civil society can work together in generating funds for better working of the schools through extended resources and capacity building of teachers.
+Hence, the state examinations, as the Board Examinations, should appreciate other intelligences of the child as well. - Where resources in public schools are concerned, the government should increase the budget for education, which currently amounts to 2.1% of the total budget.
+The public schools and the state should concentrate more on quality rather than an impressive quantity.
+Budget should be utilized for bettering the school environment through provision of resources and capacity building of teachers.

+The concept of public-private-partnership plays a very important role in which the corporate sector, local philanthropists, and high-profiled civil society can work together in generating funds for better working of the schools through extended resources and capacity building of teachers.

-7. Conclusion
+7. CONCLUSION

-In general, multiple intelligences is not an alien concept in the school system and is being appreciated in schools already, not in name, but in practice.
+In general, MI is not an alien product in the school system and is being appreciated in schools already, not in name, but in practice.
 It calls for realizing the fact that the educational system requires a lot to be improved.
-It promotes respect for children who are the most important element of society by introducing fair and humanistic methods of teaching, assessing and facilitating children.
-The least schools could do is to work on intangibles as to not comparing children, introducing a culture of thinking in classrooms.
+It promotes respect for the children, who are the most important element of society, by introducing fair and humanistic methods of teaching, assessing and facilitating children.
+The least schools could do is to work on intangibles as to not comparing children etc, introducing a culture of thinking in classrooms etc.